hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_event_target.html.markdown

 * `tags` - (Optional) A map of tags to assign to ecs resources.
 * `propagate_tags` - (Optional) Specifies whether to propagate the tags from the task definition to the task.
 If no value is specified, the tags are not propagated.
 Tags can only be propagated to the task during task creation.
 * `placement_constraint` - (Optional) An array of placement constraint objects to use for the task.
 You can specify up to 10 constraints per task (including constraints in the task definition and those specified at runtime).
 See Below.
+* `ordered_placement_strategy` - (Optional) An array of placement strategy objects to use for the task.
+You can specify a maximum of five strategy rules per task.
 * `enable_execute_command` - (Optional) Whether or not to enable the execute command functionality for the containers in this task.
 If true, this enables execute command functionality on all containers in the task.
 * `enable_ecs_managed_tags` - (Optional) Specifies whether to enable Amazon ECS managed tags for the task.